In the market for mixed use space? You’re not the only one.

 As real estate becomes more and more about tenant and visitor experience, mixed use properties have become one of the more flexible assets to work with for CRE investors and businesses.

-In this article, we’re going to show you how to find mixed use properties in any market, and show you how to do so both and and off market.
+In this article, we’re going to show you how to find mixed use properties in any market.
+Read on to learn more.

 How to Find Mixed Use Properties

-To find the ideal mixed use property in any market, your options are to search for sale listings on the market, or you can take a more personal route and search off-market.
+To find the ideal mixed use property in any market, your can search for sale listings on the market, or you can take a more personal route and search off-market.

 Mixed Use Properties for Sale vs. Off Market